pharo-project/pharo-ci/repository/CI-Core.package/CIConfigurationPublisher.class/README.md

-XXX: does not make sense this comment.

-I publish validation results and progress on a configurtion?
+I publish change results on a configurtion